Marin Family Weekend Events for 4th of July Weekend

 The free Stern Grove Festival presents Oakland's own underground hip-hop collective, Hieroglyphics this Sunday at 2 pm.
 Arrive early—space is available on a first-come, first-served basis.
 Free admission.
 From noon until 1 pm before every concert, kids of all ages are invited to participate in hands-on arts projects and programs at KidStage in the West Meadow.
 Kids can enjoy craft-making, singing and dance lessons, games, and more!
 Location: 19th Avenue and Sloat Boulevard.
 For more info, go to www.sterngrove.org.

 - Summer Sunday Concerts at Piccolo Pavilion

 Old Corte Madera Square

 Sundays, 5–6:30 pm

 Bring the family to the free outdoor summer concerts at the Old Corte Madera Square.
-This Sunday, Matt Jaffe and the Distractions.
+This Sunday, Luke Strand Band - (soul/r&b).
 Bring lawn chairs, a blanket and a picnic.
 For more info, visit their website.

 - Marin County Fair (see Friday for details)

 Monday, July 4th